AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Constraint Type</td>
    <td> <p>The scheduling tendency of a Task.
-For example, As Soon as Possible will schedule a Task to begin as soon as possible, and Finish No Later Than will schedule a Task to finish by the Constraint Date and no later.</p> <p>For more information, see <a href="../../../manage-work/tasks/task-constraints/task-constraint-overview.md" class="MCXref xref">Task Constraint overview</a>.</p> </td>
+For example, [!UICONTROL As Soon as Possible] will schedule a Task to begin as soon as possible, and Finish No Later Than will schedule a Task to finish by the Constraint Date and no later.</p> <p>For more information, see <a href="../../../manage-work/tasks/task-constraints/task-constraint-overview.md" class="MCXref xref">Task Constraint overview</a>.</p> </td>
   </tr>
   <tr>
    <td>Contextual Menu</td>